guiyom-e/cdk-scheduler/README.md

 ### Consume messages from the scheduler

-Finally to consume the events when the scheduler outputs them you need to consume events from the SQS Queue accessible at `myScheduler.schedulingQueue`.
+The events can be consumed from the SQS Queue accessible at `myScheduler.schedulingQueue`.
-For example to trigger some lambda integration you could do :
+An example to trigger some lambda integration from the SQS :

 ```ts
 const eventSource = new SqsEventSource(myScheduler.schedulingQueue);